ihatenodejs/aidxnFUN/README.md

 Windows is currently not supported by aidxnFUN yet.
 I suggest you use WSL, and follow the Linux instructions, or purchase a server.

 # How it works
-This website uses NodeJS, ExpressJS for a server, EJS for templating, and Tailwind CSS for the frontend CSS.
+This website uses Node.js, Express.js for a server, EJS for templating, and Tailwind CSS for the frontend CSS.
 It additionally uses Docker (w/ MariaDB and optionally PhpMyAdmin) for managing the database, which is used in the analytics system.
 The `manage` script uses all of those tools to manage the server for you executes the repetitive tasks for you automatically.
-The views contain both regular page shards (full-ish pages) and generic shards (fragments of pages, widgets, etc).
+The views contain both regular page shards (full-ish pages) and generic shards (fragments of pages, widgets, etc.).
 I define a "shard" as an EJS template, which are pieced together into a pretty little website.
 The shards hold individual elements like music widgets, while a regular page shard is the page that contains the music widget, which the end user sees.
 This is helpful for understanding the code.

 Thus far, shards are included for a music widget, the header, and the footer of the pages.